2024 February 15 to 23 – Call for Availability

 Today is your day to explore Isabela on your own or with new friends, or simply to relax.
 Optional activities include more kayaking or cycling, let us know what you want to do.
-A sack lunch is included for you to take along!
+Ask for a sack lunch to take along!

-In the evening, we’ll join up again for a fun local party with music and dinner.
+In the evening, we’ll join up again for a fun local party with music and drinks.

 Day 9: Homeward Bound

-Today we’ll say farewell to our new gay Galapagos adventure friends, then take a ferry to the airport on Baltra Island for our afternoon flight back to the mainland.
+Today we’ll say farewell to our new gay Galapagos adventure friends, and take an afternoon flight back to the mainland.
 We will arrive in Quito in the late afternoon, allowing plenty of time for an overnight flight back to North America.
 Some flights may require an overnight stay in Quito.
 If needed, we can help you reserve a hotel room near the airport, or arrange additional touring in the Quito area if you have more time to spend exploring the Andes region of Ecuador.

-Price includes: Airport transfers in Quito at beginning of the tour, and in the Islands; All accommodations in a shared room (1 night in Quito, 7 nights in the Galapagos); All breakfasts and lunches, most dinners; Round-trip Quito-Galapagos-Quito airfare in Economy Class; Transportation by air or boat between islands; Services of knowledgeable local guides, and a professional HE Travel Tour Director (subject to minimum participation); Galapagos National Park entrance fee ($100) and Migration Control Card ($20); All hotel service charges, government taxes, porterage, and meal gratuities for included meals.
+Price includes: Airport transfers in Quito at beginning of the tour, and in the Islands; All accommodations in a shared room (1 night in Quito, 7 nights in the Galapagos); All breakfasts, 6 lunches, 4 dinners; Round-trip Quito-Galapagos-Quito airfare in Economy Class; Transportation by air or boat between islands; Services of knowledgeable local guides, and the services of a knowledgeable HE Travel tour host (with a minimum number of participants); Galapagos National Park entrance fee ($100) and Migration Control Card ($20); All hotel service charges, government taxes, porterage, and meal gratuities for included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Transportation to and from Quito; 3 dinners; Airport departure fees (though these should be included in air ticket fees); Gratuities to naturalists, ship crew, and guides; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.
+Not included: Transportation to and from Quito; 1 lunch and 3 dinners; Airport departure fees (though these should be included in air ticket fees); Gratuities to local guides and HE host; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.

 Optional Tour Choices:

-In Galapagos, we will be staying at three beautiful hotels.
-In San Cristobal, our hotel is very modern and fresh and on Isabela Island we’ll have a great beach front view and an outdoor pool.
-On Santa Cruz, we’ll stay in a charming gay-owned hotel on the waterfront with total privacy and undisturbed quiet and wildlife viewing.
+- In the Galapagos, we will be staying at three beautiful hotels.
+In San Cristobal, our hotel is very modern and fresh and on Isabela Island, we’ll have a great beachfront view and an outdoor pool.
+On Santa Cruz, we’ll stay in a charming gay-owned hotel with the privacy and undisturbed quiet and wildlife viewing.